varunbhatt64/Crawler/README.md

 ### Config Options
 * PageUrl - web page to search
-* SectionTagType - html tag type used at the start of section
+* SectionTagType - html tag type used at the start of the section
 * SectionId - html tag id attribute value
 * NumberOfWords - top n words with highest frequencies
 * ExcludeWords - list of comma seperated words to exclude from the search